-Tottenham manager Andre Villas-Boas has insisted he did not feel under any pressure before recording his first Spurs win at Reading.
+Tottenham manager Andre Villas-Boas has insisted he did not feel under

 The Portuguese was the subject of speculation about his future, having not won any of his first three games.